 How high is high enough — How well should my teacher have done on the test?

-In thirteen years of test-prep teaching and tutoring I don’t think I’ve ever met a student who didn’t want an instructor who had attained a high score on the test in question.
+In my twenty-three years of test-prep teaching and tutoring I don’t think I’ve ever met a student who didn’t want an instructor who had attained a high score on the test in question.
 You’re probably not surprised; after all, why would anyone want to be taught by someone who wasn’t good at the stuff himself?
 But it’s actually not a silly question.
 “Those who can’t do, teach” is a flippant and slightly inapposite aphorism but it does contain an important grain of truth: teaching and doing are not the same thing.
 In theory someone might be the greatest, say, LSAT teacher in the world even though he cracks under pressure when actually taking the test himself; a prospective student should, again in theory, care only about getting the best possible instruction.
 But as I said, that’s the theory; every student I’ve ever met thought that to at least some extent, a high-scoring teacher was a good thing.

 But now that I’ve raised the issue, I invite you to think critically about it.
 How high would you want your tutor to have scored?
 Is there a minimum below which you’d be uncomfortable?
 Contrariwise, would you be uncomfortable with a tutor who was a very high scorer, perhaps because you’d worry that he wouldn’t understand your issues with the test?
 Or does it even matter?